 Jim Armstrong serves as the Vice-President of Surveying at WithersRavenel.
 Jim has 17 years of progressive experience in surveying, civil, and environmental engineering.
 His expertise includes various areas of geomatics including boundary, topographic, construction, land planning, GPS, GIS, High-Definition Surveying and residential surveying services.
 In addition, Jim has expertise in Civil and Environmental Engineering, incuding erosion control, subdivision design and knowledge of stream and wetland restoration and design.

 Wes is a Professional Engineer (NC, SC, VA) and a LEED Accredited Professional with a focus on commercial & mixed-use projects.
 With his local knowledge and his understanding of the real estate business, Wes is often used as a resource in the pre-development phases of projects by real estate developers, brokers and municipalities to understand project sites & constraints or opportunities and to streamline the development process.
-Wes has a B.S in Civil Engineering and an MBA in Finance from NC State University.
-Outside of the office, Wes enjoys saltwater inshore fishing, waterfowl hunting and NC State Athletics.
+Wes has a Bachelor of Science in Civil Engineering and a Master of Business Administration in Finance from NC State University.
+Outside the office, Wes enjoys saltwater inshore fishing, waterfowl hunting, and NC State Athletics.

 Eddie Staley is Vice-President of Local Government Business Development for WithersRavenel, a certified GIS Professional (GISP) and a Professional Land Surveyor (PLS) with over 25 years of award winning project experience.
 He has served as project manager on multiple projects with budgets exceeding $1 million dollars.
 Eddie served as the GIS Department Director for WithersRavenel for 10 years before being promoted to the Director of Local Government Business Development.
 Decades of service in the local government sector have prepared Eddie for the unique challenges associated with public projects.
 In addition, Eddie has served on numerous committees and governing boards dealing with the activities of engineering, surveying, and technology.

-Eddie enjoys spending time outdoors hunting and fishing, restoring classic cars, and spending time with his wife and 2 children.
+Eddie enjoys spending time outdoors hunting and fishing, restoring classic cars, and spending time with his wife and two children.